ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

 -- 4. The 'makeSound' key is found in LoudDog; this
 --    is the same as LoudDog.makeSound(seymour).

--- If needed, a subclass's new() is like the base's: function LoudDog:new() newObj = {}
+-- If needed, a subclass's New() is like the base's: function LoudDog:New() newObj = {}
   -- set up newObj
   self.__index = self